GLONASS-K2

-GLONASS-K2 is the next satellite design intended to support the Russian GLONASS radio-based satellite navigation system.
-Developed by ISS Reshetnev (Reshetnev Information Satellite Systems), the first satellite is expected to be launched in 2023 with an expected production period of ten years.
+GLONASS-K2 is the next-generation satellite design intended to support the Russian GLONASS radio-based satellite navigation system.
+Developed by ISS Reshetnev (Reshetnev Information Satellite Systems), the first satellite was successfully launched on 7 August 2023 from the Plesetsk Cosmodrome with an expected production period of ten years.
 It is an evolution of the previous GLONASS-K third-generation satellites, adding CDMA signals, improving accuracy and increasing power.
 It is 70% heavier and has 170% more power.

 History

 The Federal Targeted Program "Global Navigation System" 2002-2011, introduced in 2001, stipulated the development of a third-generation navigation satellite design, called GLONASS-K, as part of the overall GLONASS upgrade program in the time frame 2005–2011.
 The new satellite followed the second generation GLONASS-M, introduced in 2003.
 The Russian Federal Space Agency (Roscosmos) initially ordered 27 GLONASS-K satellites from ISS Reshetnev, the developer of all the previous GLONASS satellites.
 On 7 December 2010, the company announced it had completed ground tests of the first GLONASS-K1 development satellite.
 The satellite was launched to orbit on 26 February 2011 as Kosmos 2471.
 On 30 November 2014, the second and supposedly last GLONASS-K1 development satellite was put to orbit as Kosmos 2501.

 On a May 28, 2014, interview, Nikolay Testoyedov — president of ISS Reshetnev — stated that production of GLONASS-M would end in 2015, with GLONASS-K being exclusively produced after that final batch.
-In a December 14, 2014 interview with GPS World, he stated that while the original idea was to have just two GLONASS-K1 prototypes to be followed by the GLONASS-K2 production, the Western sanctions limited the supply of radiation-resistant electronics.
+In a December 14, 2014 interview with GPS World, he stated that while the original idea was to have just two GLONASS-K1 prototypes to be followed by the GLONASS-K2 production, the international sanctions limited the supply of radiation-resistant electronics.
 And thus, they had decided to launch an additional nine GLONASS-K1 as a fleet replacement while they finished the GLONASS-K2 design.
 In a May 2015 presentation, Mr. Testoyedov expected the serial production of GLONASS-K1 to start flying in early 2018, just after the launch of the first GLONASS-K2 prototype.
 The presentation showed at least eleven additional GLONASS-K1 satellites flying until 2020.
 On April 2, 2015, he affirmed that the first GLONASS-K2 prototype was expected to fly in 2018 and feature COSPAS-SARSAT compatible equipment.
-The first launch was later delayed to 2019, and then further to 2022, and is currently scheduled for 2023.
+The first launch was later delayed to 2019, and then further to 2022, and has been launched on 7 August 2023.